 Create the glitters

-If you look closely, the glitters are made of small squares that show some slight variations from a main color, in this example, based on yellow.
-You can recreate this effect with the Brush Variance palette (F11), where each impression can vary in color, saturation or lightness.
-In addition, you have more settings like the rotation and the position jitters that can allow you to create glitters "on the spot".
-One advantage of using the Brush Variance palette, especially with the position jitters is that the glitters can be scattered a bit outside of the target area and look like a natural "spill", instead of a sharp edge that might not look as natural.
+If you look closely, the glitters are made of small squares with variations from a main color.
+In this example it is based on yellow.
+You can recreate this effect with the Brush Variance palette (F11).
+Each impression can vary in color, saturation or lightness.
+In addition, you have more settings like the rotation and the position jitters.
+Those allow you to create glitters "on the spot".
+One advantage of the Brush Variance palette is that the glitters can be scattered a bit outside of the target area.
+It will look like a natural "spill", instead of a sharp edge that might not look as natural.

 Here are the settings I will use: